GonzaloHernandez/NoOpponentCycle/README.md

     pip install ortools
     ```

-## Graphical View of Automatons
+## Graphical View of Graphs

-To view automatons, use the Graphing application:
+To interact with the games, use the Graphing application:
 https://github.com/GonzaloHernandez/graphing

 ## Chuffed Setup and NoOpponentCycle Compilation